styxlab/gatsby-theme-try-ghost/packages/gatsby-plugin-ghost-images/README.md

 ## Details

 This plugin will dramatically improve user experience and site performance!
-Gatsby provides amazing image processing tools that natively ship with lazy loading, adaptive image resolutions and much more.
+Gatsby provides amazing image processing tools that natively ships with lazy loading, adaptive image resolutions and much more.
 Get *all these image features* into your Ghost site with this plugin.

 ## How to query